What are the nuances of tasting Tieguanyin tea?

 Another type is the richly fragrant Tieguanyin, which has undergone charcoal roasting.
 Unlike the fragrant type, the dry leaves are brown, and the liquor is more -red when brewed.
 Using the same gaiwan and boiling water, you'll taste caramel notes.
 This type of Tieguanyin has a heavier body and is suitable for experienced tea drinkers.

 In recent years, many tea producers have returned to traditional methods, emphasizing vigorous shaking and higher fermentation.
-Although I've only had a few experiences with these traditionally made Tieguanyin teas, the technique is the same.
+Although I've only had a few experiences with these traditionally made Tieguanyin teas, the brewing technique is the same.
 However, the flavors are notably more complex and varied throughout the tasting experience, which is quite remarkable.

 What are the nuances of tasting Tieguanyin tea?-4